Updated: September 15, 2022.

 - The decision to crawl with HTTP/2 is based on whether the server supports it and whether Google systems determine there’s a possible efficiency gain.

-- Website owners do not need to do anything other than enabling HTTPS and HTTP/2 support on their web server.
+- Website owners do not need to do anything other than enable HTTPS and HTTP/2 support on their web server.

 - Over half of all URLs are now crawled with HTTP/2.
 Thanks to stream multiplexing and header compression, the number of connections and the bandwidth have both gone down significantly.